Science-backed tips for sticking to your New Year 2023 resolutions

 Deciding when and where you will execute your resolution jogs your memory when it’s opportune and it also generates guilt if you flake out.
 This also helps you anticipate and dodge obstacles when it's time to achieve those goals.

-A quick example of this would be to - meditate for 20 minutes before going to bed and after waking up.
-A vague resolution would be to - meditate every day.
+A quick example of this would be: meditate for 20 minutes before going to bed and after waking up.
+A vague resolution would be : meditate every day.
 Here the cue is the action of going to bed and waking up.

 WATCH WION LIVE HERE